grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 </CodeGroup>

-In other words, you specify the `pass` criteria when defining your threshold, and if that expression evaluates to `false` at the end of the test, the whole test will be considered a `fail`.
+In other words, when you define your threshold, specify an expression for a `pass` criteria.
+If that expression evaluates to `false` at the end of the test, k6 considers the whole test a `fail`.

-When executing that script, k6 will output something similar to this:
+After executing that script, k6 outputs something similar to this:

 <CodeGroup labels={["threshold-output"]} lineNumbers={[false]}>